techidaily/site-instagram-video-recordings/source/_posts/professionals-choice-top-10-ig-video-editing-platforms.md

 * **More Features**: There should be good and plenty of features.
 A great video editing app for Instagram must have some general features like [background color](https://www.bustle.com/p/how-to-change-the-background-color-in-your-instagram-story-19208174), themes and also some creative features.
 So, prior to choosing, ensure to go through the features list of the app.
 * **Directly upload video to IG**: The last must-have thing in an editing app is directly uploading and sharing facility.
 After all, you’re doing all that for Instagram and having the option of directly uploading will save much time.

-## Part 2: Instagram video editing app on android

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/qObsqoJB9LI?si=ppqxfXzP0UL4J6Tp" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/PNw3Lb26wFA?si=5NR1XRVSp41EQYMy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 2: Instagram video editing app on android

 ### 1. [Filmora](https://app.adjust.com/w06dr6m%5F19za1f6) – Easy to Use